danieleds/tiny-command-line-tools/README.md

 # tiny-command-line-tools
-A set of useful command line tools that you can drop in your local ~/bin directory
+A set of useful command line tools that you can drop in your local ~/bin directory.
+Most of them are stolen and adapted from the web.

 ## csv
 Pretty-prints a csv file.
 Usage: